 Kids Wish Network.
-The Kids Wish Network grants wishes for children who are between the ages of three and 18 and suffer from a life-threatening illness.
+The Kids Wish Network grants wishes for children who are between the ages of 3 and 18 and have a life-threatening illness.
 Anyone can refer a child, including a family member, friend, nurse, doctor, or social worker.
 In addition, the organization's "Hero of the Month" program was developed to honor children who may not have a life-threatening condition but who bravely faced some very tough and often tragic situations.
-These special wishes are called "Hero Wishes" and are granted for children between the ages of three and 18 who have overcome life-altering circumstances and have stayed in or been treated at one of our Hero pediatric care facilities.
+These special wishes are called "Hero Wishes" and are granted for children between the ages of 3 and 18 who have overcome life-altering circumstances and have stayed in or been treated at one of our Hero pediatric care facilities.

 Make-a-Wish Foundation .
-Make-a-Wish grants wishes to children between two and a half and 18 years old with life-threatening medical conditions.
+Make-a-Wish grants wishes to children between 2 ½ and 18 years old with life-threatening medical conditions.
 The organization accepts referrals from health care professionals and parents, and children can even nominate themselves.

 The Rainbow Connection .
 This organization helps grant wishes to children from Michigan facing an advanced illness.
-To qualify, children must be between two and a half and 18 years old, live in Michigan, be diagnosed with an advanced illness, and have the diagnosis verified by a physician.
+To qualify, children must be between 2 ½ and 18 years old, live in Michigan, be diagnosed with an advanced illness, and have the diagnosis verified by a physician.
 In addition, they must not have received a wish fulfillment from any other organization.
 Medical professionals, parents or guardians, and children may submit wish requests.

 A Special Wish Foundation .
 This foundation grants wishes for infants, children, and young adults younger than 21 years old who have been diagnosed with an advanced illness.
 Wishes fall into three categories, including a special gift, a visit to a special place, or the opportunity to meet a special hero.

 Sunshine Foundation .
-This foundation is committed to fulfilling the dreams of children three to 18 years old who have advanced cancer or special needs and those who have faced abuse.
+This foundation is committed to fulfilling the dreams of children 3 to 18 years old who have advanced cancer or special needs and those who have faced abuse.

 Wishing Well Foundation USA .
-This New Orleans-based organization is committed to granting wishes for children with advanced illness.
-Children younger than 18 years old are eligible to apply.
+This organization is committed to granting wishes for children with advanced illness.
+Children between the ages of 3 and 18 years old are eligible to apply.